 minimumPollers: 10

-The selfManagedEventSource block specifies Kafka bootstrap servers via the KAFKA_BOOTSTRAP_SERVERS endpoint.
-The sourceAccessConfigurations array provides VPC subnet and security group references, enabling Lambda to reach the cluster.
-The provisionedPollerConfig controls how many pollers Lambda maintains for consuming records.
+The selfManagedEventSource block specifies Kafka bootstrap servers.
+The sourceAccessConfigurations array provides VPC subnet and security group references so Lambda can reach your cluster.
+The provisionedPollerConfig controls how many pollers Lambda allocates to read from Kafka partitions.

 Process ActiveMQ messages with authentication